Niuslar/stm32f411_flash/ReadMe.md

 |  PIN 11 | NRST          |
 [Raspberry Pi Pinout reference](https://linuxhint.com/wp-content/uploads/2022/02/gpio-pinout-raspberry-pi-01.png)

-*I used a Nucleo-64 board and used the E5V pin to power it.
-JP5 needs to be in the correct position to use this pin.
+*I used a Nucleo-64 which has a green LED pin (PA5) and a pin to power the board with 5V (EV5).
+To use EV5, JP5 needs to be in the correct position.

 *This is using USART1, other USART Pins could be used.
 Check [Application Note AN2606](https://www.st.com/resource/en/application_note/cd00167594-stm32-microcontroller-system-memory-boot-mode-stmicroelectronics.pdf)